thomasdarimont/keycloak-project-example/deployments/local/cluster/readme.md

 ```

 ## Run with dedicated Infinispan Cluster with Hotrod store

+[This doesn't work at the moment](https://github.com/thomasdarimont/keycloak-project-example/issues/22) try to use the [Infinispan Cluster with Remote store](##Run with dedicated Infinispan Cluster with Remote store) variant.

 The haproxy example can also be started with a dedicated infinispan cluster where the
 distributed and replicated caches in Keycloak will be stored in an external infinispan cluster with cache store type `hotrod`